TingtingSsl2/scRNA-seq/09_Monocle3 for trajectory analysis.md

 # Monocle 3 for trajectory analysis on scRNA-seq data

 ## What is trajectory inference?
 Trajectory inference methods interpret single-cell data as a snapshot of a continuous process.
-This process is reconstructed by finding paths through cellular space that minimize transcriptional changes between neighbouring cells (Fig 7A and B).
+This process is reconstructed by finding paths through cellular space that minimize transcriptional changes between neighbouring cells.
 The ordering of cells along these paths is described by a pseudotime variable.
-While this variable is related to transcriptional distances from a root cell, it is often inter- preted as a proxy for developmental time (Moignard et al, 2015; Hagh- verdi et al, 2016; Fischer et al, 2018; Griffiths et al, 2018).
+While this variable is related to transcriptional distances from a root cell, it is often inter- preted as a proxy for developmental time.
 [Current best practices in single-cell RNA-seq analysis: a tutorial](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6582955/pdf/MSB-15-e8746.pdf)

 Monocle orders single-cell expression profiles in ‘pseudotime’—a quantitative measure of progress through a biological process.